Skip to main content Skip to local navigation

 This SPARK Academic Integrity module will help you and your group understand the values, practices, and conventions associated with practicing academic integrity and avoiding academic dishonesty.
 You will also learn how to apply the rules and principles of academic integrity in individual and group work.

-You may also wish to consult these six interactive videos featuring common academic integrity scenarios which form part of the Academic Honesty @ York Modules.
+You may also wish to consult these five interactive videos featuring common academic integrity scenarios which form part of the Academic Honesty @ York Modules.

 Consult Student Resources on academic integrity at YorkU for yet more resources and information.